Top Mac Security Threats: Learn How to Prevent Them

 If you want to keep some browsing data or cookies, you can specify the time or the activity you want to delete.
 Also, using the Google browser, you can delete the history by navigating the Settings menu.

-Two-factor authentication is an impressive security-boosting feature that reduces the chances of your account being hacked.
+Two-factor authentication is an impressive security feature that reduces the chances of your account being hacked.
 It adds an extra layer of security to your account and prevents hackers from accessing your data even if they have your passwords.
-This security-enhancing method requires inputting a randomly-generated one-time pin code and the password when logging into the accounts.
+This security-enhancing method requires inputting a randomly generated one-time PIN code and the password when logging into the accounts.

 To set up the two-factor authentication feature on your Mac device, follow the steps as follows:

-Here you’d have a choice to choose your phone number or email address to receive the one-time code.
+Here, you’d have a choice of your phone number or email address to receive the one-time code.

 Mac security features are sometimes insufficient to keep your device safe 100% against online security threats like ransomware, spyware, and phishing attacks.
 This will eventually lead to data breaches and identity theft.
 Therefore, using a Mac device, you must use the best antivirus or anti-malware program to maintain online security.

-You can find various antivirus software on the market but make sure that the one you choose is designed for MacOS.
+You can find various antivirus software on the market, but make sure your chosen one is compatible with MacOS.
 Ensure the software must provide advanced real-time protection against spyware, malware, ransomware, and phishing attacks.

 Install a VPN

-Using a VPN is another best option to deal with Mac security threats.
-There are several other reasons to use a VPN.
-But their fundamental function is to hide online identity from hackers and prevent online threats.
+Using a VPN is another good option for dealing with Mac security threats.
+There are several other reasons to use a VPN, but its fundamental function is to hide online identity from hackers and prevent online threats.
 A study finds that 72% of users use a VPN on their Mac or Windows device to boost online security.

-A VPN masks your IP address, preventing hackers from seeing which websites you are accessing and making your activities anonymous.
-Moreover, a VPN encrypts the data traffic, which makes it impossible for prying eyes to spy on your online activities.
-You can find a lot of great VPN options to use on your Mac device.
-Either use the best VPN for Mac or antivirus software that comes with a built-in VPN in their package plan.
+A VPN encrypts data traffic, making it impossible for prying eyes to spy on your online activities.
+You can find many great VPN options for your Mac device.
+Either use the best VPN for Mac or antivirus software that comes with a built-in VPN in its package plan.

 Share this article